Watch TV with a Critical Eye

 Plot & Dialogue

-- 1All stories need structure.Though a good number of television shows are trying their hand at character-motivated stories, plot is still at the heart of it all.
-A show still needs a story, no matter how basic or complex it may be.Advertisement
+- 1Though a good number of television shows are trying their hand at character-motivated stories, plot is still at the heart of it all.
+A show still needs a story, no matter how basic or complex it may be.All stories need structure.Advertisement

 Music & Sound